garyexplains/examples/how_to_build_nvidia_jetson_gpu_cluster.md

 192.168.1.53
 192.168.1.54

-# On every node:
+## Prerequiste software
-sudo apt-get update; sudo apt-get -y install openssh-server git htop python3-pip python-pip nano
+Install the prerequiste software on **every** node sudo apt-get update; sudo apt-get -y install openssh-server git htop python3-pip python-pip nano

-On the controller node
+## Generate your ssh keys
-Generate your ssh keys.
+Generate your ssh keys on the controller node.
 Run the command and follow the prompts.

 ssh-keygen

-# For every node in your cluster:
-(Replace IP-ADDRESS with IP of each node) ssh-copy-id IP-ADDRESS
+Then, for every node in your cluster (Replace IP-ADDRESS with IP of each node): ssh-copy-id IP-ADDRESS

 e.g. ssh-copy-id 192.168.1.51

+## Cluster file
 Create a cluster file on the controller node.
 One line per cluster.
 192.168.1.51
 192.168.1.52